 MHS 5400.
 Introduction to Counseling Theories and Techniques (4).
 This course examines traditional theories of personality and counseling, as well as how to translate theory into effective practice.
-Develops basic counseling skills that include an awareness of self and a capacity to use one’s self in the counseling process.
+Develops basic counseling skills that include an awareness of self and a capacity to use oneself in the counseling process.

 MHS 5496.
 Current Issues in the Psychology of the Gifted (3).
 Prerequisite: Instructor permission.
 This course exposes students to current issues and trends in the psychology of the gifted.
 Topics include intelligence and intelligence testing, characteristics of the gifted, creativity, talent development, underachievement, socio-emotional development of the gifted, and policy impacting the gifted.
 Students formulate a research proposal based on a review of the research literature in one area of giftedness.

 MHS 5511.
 Group Counseling: Theory and Practice (3).
+Prerequisites: MHS 5400.
 This course covers introductory group leader training; theoretical and experiential components.

 MHS 5801r.
-Practicum in Counseling and Rehabilitation (4).
+Practicum in Counseling (4).
+Prerequisite: MHS 5400.
 This course provides intermediate training in counseling in the human services center, through direct client counseling, role play, instruction, and observation.
 May be repeated for a maximum of sixteen semester hours.

 MHS 5860r.
 Supervised Teaching (1–4).
 (S/U grade only).
 May be repeated to a maximum of five semester hours.
 A maximum of three semester hours may apply to the master's degree.

-MHS 6220r.
+MHS 6220.
 Individual Appraisal in Counseling (3).
+Prerequisite: MHS 6905.
 This course allows students to acquire skill in use and interpretation of selected instruments and techniques for individual assessment.
 This course is intended to educate emerging psychologists, counselors, and therapists in construction, evaluation, selection, administration, scoring, interpretation, and reporting.